 My review process

-I believe that a product for everyday use should be properly engineered so besides it’s audio properties, it should be comfortable, durable and functional.
-That’s why during my review process I pay close attention to product build materials, design, ergonomics, fit, comfort, and usability.
+I believe that an audio product for home or professional use should be well engineered.
+Which means that besides it’s audio properties, it should be comfortable, durable and functional.
+That’s why during my review process I pay close attention to product build materials, design, ergonomics, layout, fit, and usability.

-I think that audio sources (DAC/AMP/DAP) matter.
-But, their impact on the sound in many scenarios is minor, unless you are dealing with a situation when your source doesn’t have enough power to drive your headphones or has problems delivering a clean audio signal.
+I think that audio sources matter.
+But, their impact on the sound in many scenarios is minor, unless you are dealing with a situation when your source doesn’t have enough power to drive your headphones or speakers or has problems delivering a clean audio signal.

-I don’t believe in burn-in and that it significantly influences headphones and IEM sound, so I attribute any perceived changes in sound to my brain and ears adapting to the new sound and getting familiar with it.
+I don’t believe in burn-in and that it significantly influences headphones, IEM or speaker sound, so I attribute any perceived changes in sound to my brain and ears adapting to the new sound and getting familiar with it.

-I don’t believe that cables influence headphones and IEM sound.
-However, I believe that the well-built cables can improve ergonomics and improve the comfort and usability of headphones and in-ear monitors (IEM).
+I don’t believe that cables influence sound.
+However, I believe that the well-built cables can improve ergonomics and improve the comfort and usability.

 My listening methodology